interlink-project/interlink-project/docs/environments/kpis.md

 apiPost('catalog', body=body)
 ```

-The variables are obtained from the .env file (find_dotenv and load_dotenv functions) or directly from the environment.
-As this script is executed from the update-ENV-environment workflows, it has access to ALL the credentials needed for establishing a connection to the databases.
+The variables are obtained from the .env file (find_dotenv and load_dotenv functions) or directly from the environment. **THAT IS WHY THIS SCRIPT MUST BE EXECUTED BY THE WORKFLOWS AND NOT MANUALLY**, since it needs to has access to ALL the credentials needed for establishing a connection to the databases.
+Some of that credentials are only in the Github secrets, and consequently, only in the shell executed by the workflows.

 ```bash
 name: update-dev-environment